eaclumpkens/robot-routing/README.md

+# Robot Routing Endpoint
-**Robot Routing Endpoint** intakes POST request, fetching a list of 100 robots from an external API, providing their ID, current position on an xy-plane, and battery life.
+Intakes POST request, fetching a list of 100 robots from an external API, providing their ID, current position on an xy-plane, and battery life.
 The endpoint returns which robot is the best to transport the load based on which is closest to the load's location.
 If there is more than 1 robot within 10 distance units of the load, the robot with the highest battery level is returned.

 ## Table of Contents